-After returning to civilian life, some veterans find themselves in the unfortunate situation of being incarcerated.
-During this time, they can feel isolated and that they have lost their way.
+After returning to civilian life, some veterans find themselves in the unfortunate situation of being in the criminal justice system.

-The video below follows the stories of several veterans who have been incarcerated, and the support they have received to get back on their feet and keep away from trouble.
+The video below follows the stories of several veterans who have been in the criminal justice system.
+It shows the support they have received to get back on their feet, and contribute to society.

 The support programme is being delivered by Supporting Transition of Military Personnel (SToMP).
 The programme is a joint effort of public and voluntary sector professionals who are taking a multidisciplinary approach to help reintegrate offending veterans into the community.

 Care after Combat is a UK based charity providing support (England and Wales) within the Criminal Justice System for the well-being of former British Armed Forces personnel and their Families.
 Care after Combat provides services including: Mentorship programe of support; Group meetings in prison; Remote support service; Telephone helpline; Raising awareness through training and connection to other services.
 Information, advice and support is available through the helpline.